chrizandr/scene_class/README.md

 # scene_class
 ____________________________________________________________________________________________________
-###The following is a \*.md file and there are syntax insertions that may be misread as content.
+### The following is a \*.md file and there are syntax insertions that may be misread as content.
-###To view the file correctly, please go to https://github.com/chrizandr/scene_class
+### To view the file correctly, please go to https://github.com/chrizandr/scene_class
 ____________________________________________________________________________________________________
-The following are the dependencies required before the code can be properly executed:
+The dependencies required before the code can be properly executed:
-Each dependency is stated alongside the module that is dependent on it Parts of the code may be run without installing all the dependencies.
+Each dependency is stated alongside the module that is dependent on it.
+Parts of the code may be run without installing all the dependencies.
 The only dependency that all the modules need is the Python interpreter.
 ***
 **Python 2.7.x**
 ***